polonel/trudesk/README.md

 </p>

 #### Deploy Trudesk Anywhere
-**Trudesk** is built with <a href="https://nodejs.org">nodejs</a> and <a href="https://mongodb.org">mongodb</a> and can run on any cloud provider, docker, bare-metal, or even a raspberry pi.
+**Trudesk** is built with <a href="https://nodejs.org">NodeJS</a> and <a href="https://mongodb.org">MongoDB</a> and can run on any cloud provider, docker, bare-metal, or even a raspberry pi.
-Take it for a spin on Ubuntu 20.04 with a one liner - <br />`curl -L -s https://storage.trudesk.io/install/ubuntu-1.2.sh | sudo bash`
+Take it for a spin on Ubuntu 20.04 with a one-liner - <br />`curl -L -s https://storage.trudesk.io/install/ubuntu-1.2.sh | sudo bash`

 #### Requirements
 - NodeJS 16+